 Because we cannot match transferors and transferees of common units, we must maintain uniformity of the economic and tax characteristics of the common units for a purchaser of the common units.
 In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements, both statutory and regulatory.
 A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-1(a)(6).
 Any non-uniformity could have a negative impact on the value of the common units.
-Please read "-Tax Consequences of Common Unit Ownership-Section 754 Election."
+Please read "-Tax Consequences of Common Unit Ownership-Section 754 Election".

 We intend to depreciate the portion of a Section 743(b) adjustment attributable to unrealized appreciation in the value of Contributed Property, to the extent of any unamortized Book-Tax Disparity, using a rate of depreciation or amortization derived from the depreciation or amortization method and useful life applied to the unamortized Book-Tax Disparity of that property, or treat that portion as non-amortizable, to the extent attributable to that property's unamortized Book-Tax Disparity which is not amortizable, consistent with the Treasury Regulations under Section 743 of the Code, even though that position may be inconsistent with Treasury Regulation Section 1.167(c)-1(a)(6), which is not expected to directly apply to a material portion of our assets.
-Please read "-Tax Consequences of Common Unit Ownership-Section 754 Election."
+Please read "-Tax Consequences of Common Unit Ownership-Section 754 Election".
 To the extent that the Section 743(b) adjustment is attributable to appreciation in value in excess of the unamortized Book-Tax Disparity, we will apply the rules described in the Treasury Regulations and legislative history.
-If we determine that this position cannot reasonably be taken, we may adopt a depreciation and amortization position under which all purchasers acquiring common units in the same month would receive depreciation and amortization deductions, whether attributable to a common basis or Section 743(b) adjustment, based upon the same applicable rate as if they had purchased a direct interest in our property.
+If we determine that this position cannot reasonably be taken, we may adopt a depreciation and amortization position under which all purchasers acquiring common units in the same applicable rate as if they had purchased a direct interest in our property.
 If this position is adopted, it may result in lower annual depreciation and amortization deductions than would otherwise be allowable to some unitholders and risk the loss of depreciation and amortization deductions not taken in the year that these deductions are otherwise allowable.
-This position will not be adopted if we determine that the loss of depreciation and amortization deductions will have a material adverse effect on the unitholders.
-If we choose not to utilize this aggregate method, we may use any other reasonable depreciation and amortization method to preserve the uniformity of the intrinsic tax characteristics of any common units that would not have a material adverse effect on the unitholders.
-Tax counsel is unable to opine on the validity of any of these positions.
-The IRS may challenge any method of depreciating the Section 743(b) adjustment described in this paragraph.
+This position will not be adopted if we determine that the loss of depreciation and amortization and amortization deductions will have a material adverse effect on the unitholders.
+If we choose not to utilize this aggregate method, we may use any other reasonable depreciation and amortization method to preserve the uniformity of the intrinsic tax characteristics of any common units that would not have a material adverse effect on challenge any method of depreciating the Section 743(b) adjustment described in this paragraph.
 If this challenge were sustained, the uniformity of common units might be affected, and the gain from the sale of common units might be increased without the benefit of additional deductions.
 We do not believe these allocations will affect any material item of income, gain, loss or deduction.
-Please read "-Disposition of Common Units-Recognition of Gain or Loss."
+Please read "-Disposition of Common Units-Recognition of Gain or Loss".